Best Sunscreen for Florida: Protect Your Facial Results

 A post-facial sun plan that preserves your glow

-If you just had a facial in Babcock Ranch (or you are scheduling one), your sunscreen strategy should be part of the treatment plan, not an afterthought.
+If you just had a facial in Fort Myers (or you are scheduling one), your sunscreen strategy should be part of the treatment plan, not an afterthought.

 In the first 48 to 72 hours, aim for “quiet skin” and strong protection.

-If you had a peel or stronger exfoliation, this matters even more, because UV exposure during the recovery window is a common trigger for stubborn discoloration.
+If you had stronger resurfacing or exfoliation, this matters even more, because UV exposure during the recovery window is a common trigger for stubborn discoloration.

 Common sunscreen mistakes that ruin facial results in Florida